Shannen Doherty Reveals Stage 4 Cancer Diagnosis

 Nearly three years after announcing she had gone into remission, the Beverly Hills, 90210 alum sat down with ABC News to share a heartbreaking health update.
 "It's going to come out in a matter of days or a week that I have stage 4," she shared.
 "So my cancer came back and that's why I'm here."
 (In 2015, she revealed she had been diagnosed with breast cancer.)

 The 48-year-old revealed she's privately been battling the disease for more than a year, secretly keeping the diagnosis to herself while filming the reboot BH90210.
-"I don't think that I've processed it," she said.
+"I don't think that I've processed it," Doherty, wed to Kurt Iswarienko, said.
 "It's a bitter pill to swallow in a lot of ways.
 I definitely have days where I say, ‘Why me?'
 And then I go, ‘Well why not me?
 Who else?
 Who else beside me deserves this?'
 None of us do.
 I would say that my first reaction is always concern about how am I going to tell my mom, my husband."

 Her decision to speak out comes amid an ongoing lawsuit with insurance company State Farm, who she is suing for damage done to her home in the 2018 Los Angeles wildfires.
 Court documents that are set to be released later this week will detail her health ahead of the trial.